ChUrl/flake-nixinator/README.md

 # NixOS Configuration

-Modular NixOS configuration, using Hyprland for a lightweight desktop.
+Modular NixOS configuration, using Hyprland (yikes) or Niri for a tiling/scrolling desktop.

 ![](FastFetch.png)